lukadfagundes/spotify-skin-rainmeter/docs/PERFORMANCE.md

 ### Runtime Monitoring

-- [ ] Check Rainmeter profiling output (update times <50ms)
+- [X] Check Rainmeter profiling output (update times <50ms)
-- [ ] Monitor CPU usage (<1% average)
+- [X] Monitor CPU usage (<1% average)
-- [ ] Monitor RAM usage (<15 MB for this skin alone)
+- [X] Monitor RAM usage (<15 MB for this skin alone)
-- [ ] Verify API calls within expected range (~720/hour)
+- [X] Verify API calls within expected range (~3600/hour for 1s polling)
-- [ ] Test album art cache hit rate (no redundant downloads)
+- [X] Verify album art cache uses single file (current-album.jpg)

 ### User-Facing Performance

-- [ ] Track info updates within 5 seconds
+- [X] Track info updates within 1 second
-- [ ] Album art loads within 2 seconds (first time)
+- [X] Album art loads within 2 seconds (on track change)
-- [ ] Playback controls respond instantly (<100ms)
+- [X] Playback controls respond instantly (<100ms)
-- [ ] Progress bar animates smoothly (no stuttering)
+- [X] Progress bar animates smoothly (no stuttering)
-- [ ] Token refresh occurs without visible interruption
+- [X] Token refresh occurs without visible interruption

 ---

 ## Performance FAQs

-**Q: Why 5-second polling instead of real-time updates?**
+**Q: Why 1-second polling instead of real-time updates?**

 A: Spotify Web API doesn't support WebSockets or long-polling.
 The currently-playing endpoint must be polled.
-5 seconds balances responsiveness with resource usage.
+1 second provides maximum responsiveness with reasonable resource usage.

 **Q: Can I reduce update rate to save battery?**

-A: Yes!
-Edit `Variables.inc` and increase `UpdateRateNowPlaying` to 10 or 15 seconds.
-Trade-off: delayed track updates.
+A: Yes, but requires manual editing.
+Change `UpdateDivider=1` to `UpdateDivider=5` (or higher) in the `[MeasureTrigger]` section of `SpotifyNowPlaying.ini`.
+This is not configurable through Variables.inc.

 **Q: Does the skin consume data when Spotify is paused?**

-A: Yes, it still polls the API every 5 seconds (~720 calls/hour).
+A: Yes, it still polls the API every 1 second (~3600 calls/hour).
 The API returns `is_playing: false`.
-Consider unloading the skin when not in use.
+Consider unloading the skin when not in use to save bandwidth.

 **Q: How much data does this skin use per day?**